1j01/98/notepad/README.md

 ### TODO

-* File > New / Open / Save / Save As

 * Determine copy/cut/paste-ability when opening menus and keep the options enabled (currently the menus update at several other times)

 * Help > About Notepad